 - Cook stuffing thoroughly.
 According to the Centers For Disease Control and Prevention (CDC), cooking stuffing in a separate dish is the easiest way to make sure it’s cooked through.
-But thankfully for bird stuffing lovers everywhere, the CDC does provide guidance for safely cooking it: Put the stuffing in the turkey just before it goes in the oven, make sure the center of the stuffing is cooked to 165°F and allow it to rest in the turkey for 20 minutes after cooking.
-The turkey itself should also be cooked to an internal temperature of 165°F.
+But, thankfully for bird-stuffing lovers everywhere, the CDC does provide guidance for safely cooking it: Put the stuffing in the turkey just before it goes in the oven, make sure the center of the stuffing is cooked to 165 degrees Fahrenheit, and allow it to rest in the turkey for 20 minutes after cooking.
+The turkey itself should also be cooked to an internal temperature of 165 degrees Fahrenheit.

 - Make sure your hands are clean.
 “Just like mom always said: Be sure to wash your hands before you start cooking or preparing food,” Boozer says.

 2. Keep leftovers safe.